bfidatadigipres/dpx_encoding/README.md

 ## Environmental variable storage

 These scripts are being operated on each server using environmental variables that store all path and key data for the script operations.
 These environmental variables are persistent so can be called indefinitely.
+They are imported to Python scripts near the beginning using ```os.environ['VARIABLE']```, and are called in shell scripts like ```"${VARIABLE}"```.
+They are saved into the /etc/environment file.
 See list at bottom for variable links to folder paths.